Endogen/tgbf/README.md

-# T2X-Bot
+# TGBF - Telegram Bot Framework
-T2X-Bot is a Telegram bot created by @endogen for the T2X community.
-Visit the [website](http://t2xtoken.io) to learn more about it.
+TGBF is a Telegram bot framework created by @endogen.

 ## Overview
-The bot is build around the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) module and is polling based.
+The framework is build around the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) module and is polling based.
 [Webhook mode](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks) is implemented but untested.

 ### General bot features
 * Every command is a plugin